Oghma-Infinium/Vagabond/README.md

 ## Playing the List

-⚠ **Before you start playing the game, I suggest reading over the [Configuration page](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md) and the [FAQ page](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md) for the list.
-It should only take 10 minutes at most.** ⚠
+⚠ **Before you start playing the game, I suggest reading over the [Configuration page](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md) and the [FAQ page](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md) for the list.** ⚠

 ### Starting the Game
   Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.